mark-watson/SwiftAI-book/manuscript/kgn.md

 ### Views

 This is not a book about SwiftUI programming, and indeed I expect many of you dear readers know much more about UI development with SwiftUI than I do.
-I am not going to list or the four view files:
+I am not going to list the four view files:

 - MainView.swift
 - QueryView.swift